What is Butter Coffee?

-Bulletproof coffee, another common name for buttered coffee, takes it one step further.
-Add 1-2 tablespoons of grass-fed butter and 1-2 tablespoons of MCT or coconut oil to strong, black coffee.
+Add 1-2 tablespoons of grass-fed butter and 1-2 tablespoons of MCT or coconut oil to strong, black coffee to take your coffee to the next level.
 When blended, the drink will have the same consistency as a creamy latte.

 The recipe was originally adapted from Tibetan Yak Butter Tea, a drink enjoyed by nomadic people in Tibet who drank the tea for its warmth and energy.

 The combination of coffee and butter is questionable, but there’s a growing number of people who swear by it.
 Here's why it's is worth a try.

 1. Adding butter to your coffee sends your energy levels through the roof.

 Those who drink butter coffee say that the drink increases energy, focus, and brain power by providing steady, long-lasting energy without a blood sugar crash.
 The high fat content from butter coffee may slow the absorption and prolong the effects of caffeine.